 Kodak Pixpro SP360

-Another 360 degree camera dedicated to capturing sports at their fullest, the 360 Fly is unique in that it has just the one lens.
-That lens however claims to have the worlds widest field of view which combined with its easy ability to mount on to headwear ensures the full picture is taken wherever and whenever.
+Another 360-degree camera dedicated to capturing sports to their fullest, the 360 Fly is unique in that it has just the one lens.
+That lens, however, claims to have the worlds widest field of view which combined with its easy ability to mount on to headwear ensures the full picture is taken wherever and whenever.

 A unique blend of magnesium alloy and rubber, the Giroptic is an extremely versatile 360-degree camera that maintains similarly strong specs as the other cameras on the market.
 Can be turned into a lightbulb of sorts to truly capture the scene of a room.